GoogleCloudPlatform/datacatalog-tag-engine/README.md

 <br><br>

 14. This step is optional.
-If you plan to let Tag Engine to auto refresh your tags on a set schedule, you'll also need to make a Cloud Scheduler entry to trigger those tag updates:
+If you plan to let Tag Engine auto refresh your tags on a set schedule, you'll also need to make a Cloud Scheduler entry to trigger those tag updates:

 ```
 gcloud services enable cloudscheduler.googleapis.com